AdhamAfis/AutomataViz/README.md

   - Improved layouts for different DFA sizes
   - Clean and modern styling with shadows and rounded states
   - Smart transition label simplification for complex automata
+- Split view to visualize both NFA and DFA side by side
+- Advanced visualization controls:
+  - Zoom in/out with mouse wheel (Ctrl+scroll) or buttons
+  - Pan around large automata by dragging
+  - Reset view to original state
 - Test strings against the generated DFA with step-by-step simulation trace
 - Support for all standard regex operations:
   - Basic symbols and character classes